Zolo101/5bHTML/README.md

 After all dependencies have been installed, do:

-`npm run build-prod`
+`npm run watch`

-You should now have a file called `main.js` in the dist folder.
+You should now have a web server running at http://localhost:8080/.

 ## Credits